digitalsoba/blitz/README.md

 # blitz
+This is a GoLang project the usess a webhook to create files from the payload.
+This only accepts JSON post requests with a Bearer token, filename, and content.
 ## Building the project

 You can build the project using make.
 You can choose a Docker image or plain binaries.